roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Murmured Yuuyami, in the  library lobby.
-It was plain immediately   to Yuuyami, whose the responses were of.
+Whose were the responses to Yuuyami was  plain  instantly.
 Unhurriedly, Yuuyami made her way across the lobby.
-For some reason, everybody had been holding their breath.
+For some reason, everybody had been holding their breaths.
 Nonetheless, something is weird with this.
 Considering the possibility of being attacked, Yuuyami braced herself.
 To be honest, Lydia is the only one who can fight against a holder of eighth _dan_ of _Kuga Ha Shinryu_ Yuuyami.
 Well, in case of Lydia and Ohan were to team up, it could grew fairly troublesome.
 When,
 the lights was suddenly switched on.
-Whereupon,
+And then,

 "Happy Birthday Yuuyami!!"

-With a sound of  crackers, Lydia said loudly,
+With a sound of  crackers, Lydia said so loudly,

-""Happy birthday!!""
+““Happy birthday!!””

 Everyone else: Rapha, Ohan, Hinagiku, Prico, Haruka and Noah had also followed in this way.